 More than 600,000 private-sector employees in Connecticut have no access to an employer-sponsored retirement savings plan, according to the state Comptroller’s office.
 In the U.S., households nearing retirement have a median retirement account balance of less than $15,000.1

-Participants in the MyCTSavings program — a Roth auto-IRA — can help employees start saving for a dignified retirement and gain a recruiting and retention tool.
+Participants in the MyCTSavings program — a Roth auto-IRA — can help employees start saving for a dignified retirement and gain a key recruiting and retention tool.

-What Employers Should Know About Connecticut's State-Mandated Retirement Plan
+What Employers Should Know About MyCTSavings Program

-An employer could face civil and criminal penalties for failing to enroll an eligible employee or remit contributions in a timely manner.
+An employer could face civil penalties for failing to enroll an eligible employee or remit contributions in a timely manner.
 The Connecticut Retirement Security Authority will determine any possible penalties for noncompliance but has yet to release what such penalties would be.

-What Employees Should Know About MYCTSavings Plan
+What Employees Should Know About MyCTSavings Program

 Employees are eligible to participate if they meet the following criteria: